PD Info Public Domain Information Project

 Popular Song

 1926 - w.
 Otto Harbach, Oscar Hammerstein II, m.
-Herbert Stothart, George Gershwin P - Song of the Flame PD Reprint
+Herbert Stothart, George Gershwin P - Song of the Flame

 Song Of The Vagabonds